Johnny-Morgan/hike-logger/static/testing/TESTING.md

     {% endif %}
     ```

 - When adding or editing a hike, the value from the length input was being added to the database as a string.
-This was causing an error when the total length variable was being calculated as the code was adding strings as opposed to floating point numbers.
+This was causing an error when the total length variable was being calculated as the code was adding strings as opposed to floating-point numbers.

-    Fix: cast the length input fron the form as a float before adding it to the database.
+    Fix: cast the length input from the form as a float before adding it to the database.

     ```python
     'length': float(request.form.get('length')),
     ```

-- On the hikes page, the value displayed for the average length contained too many digits due to length field being stored as a double in the database.
+- On the hikes page, the value displayed for the average length contained too many digits due to the length field being stored as a double in the database.

     ![Image](images/rounding_error.png)